MaterSim/AtomisticSimulation/lectures/lec_10.md

 # Week 10.
 Band Structure Analysis

+## 10.1 Formation of Energy Bands: From Molecule to Crystal
 The electronic band structure describes the energy levels that electrons can occupy in a solid.
 Unlike in isolated atoms, where electrons occupy discrete energy levels, in a crystal the periodic potential causes these levels to broaden into bands.

 - Valence Band: The highest energy band that is completely filled with electrons at 0 K.